falkaer/the-guide/m6_projects/s0_project_proposals.md

 Make sure there is a UI to allow the user to navigate the scene and edit settings.
 Transfer the path tracer to a compute shader writing to a texture and a fragment shader reading and presenting the texture.
 Try to implement wavefront path tracing or other advanced methods.
-Shadertoy has more sources of inspiration, or you can check out [this chapter] from Physically Based Rendering fourth edition.
+Shadertoy has more sources of inspiration, or you can check out [this chapter][3] from Physically Based Rendering fourth edition.

 ## Rendering fractals influenced by sensor inputs
 Render fractals in real-time.
 You can find inspiration with [Shadertoy][2] and [Inigo Quilez][4].